Extracting company profits: what are the options?

 |

-The current rate of employer National Insurance is 13.8% for earnings above £9,100 per year.
+The current rate of employer National Insurance is 13.8% for earnings above £9,100 a year.

-The maximum salary possible without paying any National Insurance contributions (Employer National Insurance threshold) is £9,100.
+The maximum salary possible without paying any National Insurance contributions (Employer National Insurance contributions threshold) is £9,100.

 Any employer pension contribution should satisfy the wholly and exclusively for the purposes of the business rule in order to receive Corporation Tax.